sass/sass-site/source/blog/039-rfc-package-importer.md

 @use "pkg:library/utils";
 ```

+We wanted to allow Sass package consumers to start using `pkg:` URLs without
+requiring changes from the package authors.
+Because many Sass packages already
-The Node Package Importer also supports several other ways of defining entry
+define their entrypoints in a variety of ways, the Node Package Importer also
+supports several other ways of defining entrypoints, which cover the majority of
-points, which it resolves in the following order:
+implementations we observed.
+These resolve in the following order:

 1. `sass`, `style`, or `default` condition in package.json `exports` that
    resolves to a Sass or CSS file.